Muts256/TOR-Usage-Threat-Hunt/README.md

 **Event Type:** Process Creation
 **Details:** A process that later created *Shopping List.txt* was started.
 **User:** labuser1
-**Notes:** This is not the file creation time — only the creation time of the process responsible for it.
+**Notes:** This is not the file creation time, only the creation time of the process responsible for it.

 ###
 **Time:** 12:18:27 PM